DavidNS/test-builder/wiki/installation/README.md

 ## Run with docker and docker-compose.

-TODO
+Getting soon...

 # Test with postman

-Install in your postman collection samples located in /postman.
+Import the postman collection samples located in /postman.

 ## Required postman variables